Home Family and home Children What to do if your child is allergic to milk

 • Green tea, compote and fruit drink.

-You need to eat in small portions, fractional.
-In addition, you must drink at least two liters of fluids every day.
+You need to eat in small portions, fractionally.
+In addition, you need to drink at least two liters of fluid every day.

-If the baby does not develop an allergy within a month, then you can consistently introduce new dishes into your diet.
-At the same time, do not rush, carefully observe the condition of the child after new products.
+If the baby does not develop allergies within a month, then you can consistently introduce new dishes into your diet.
+At the same time, do not rush, carefully monitor the child’s condition after new products.

 Leave a Reply